Articles

 which it will use for authentication

->this way we both protect from brute forcing attacks and
+>this way we protect from brute forcing attacks and

-optionally avoid to ever have to enter a password for connecting
+optionally avoid having to enter a password manually when connecting

 1. Create a key pair